SnowEx/snowexsql/docs/database_structure.rst

   * UAVSAR products
   * Lidar acquisitions

-This table is mapped to python with :class:`snowxsql.data.ImageData`.
+This table is mapped to python with :class:`snowexsql.data.ImageData`.

 At a minimum an single entry in python would be similar to the following: